Operation Pocket Change

 Operation Pocket Change Scholarship Applications

-2019 Scholarship Applications will be available in January 2019.
-Download the application from our website, pick one up at your local guidance office or at your local MEC office any time.
+Download the application below, pick one up at your local guidance office or at your local MEC office any time.

 The OPC Board Directors